 Repeat the previous step to create as many arms as you’d like for your octopus.
 Whether your child prefers 5 arms like our purple octopus or 8 arms like our blue one, feel free to customize the design to suit your child’s preferences.

-Finally, once all the arms are created, flatten the loop on one end of each arm, apply glue along the flattened part, and attach it to the back and bottom of the octopus.
+Finally, guide your child to flatten the loop on one end of each arm, apply glue along the flattened part, and attach it to the back and bottom of the octopus.
 Repeat this step for each limb.

 Isn’t this such a fun summer project?!
 If your kids want more ideas after making this paper octopus, be sure to check out our animal crafts for kids.